-- 4.2.4.1 Table 4-3 provides an overview of the five logical blocks in the OMM Data section (Mean Keplerian Elements, Spacecraft Parameters, TLE Related Parameters, Position/Velocity Covariance Matrix, and User Defined Parameters), and specifies for each data item: - a) the keyword to be used; - b) a short description of the item; - c) the units to be used; - d) whether the item is Mandatory (M), Optional (O), or Conditional (C).
-Conditional means that if the delineated conditions are met, the item is mandatory. - 4.2.4.2 Only those keywords shown in table 4-3 shall be used in OMM data. - NOTE Requirements relating to the keywords in table 4-3 appear after the table.
+- 4.2.4.1 Table 4-3 provides an overview of the five logical blocks in the OMM Data section (Mean Keplerian Elements, Spacecraft Parameters, TLE Related Parameters, Position/Velocity Covariance Matrix, and User-Defined Parameters), and specifies for each data item: - a) the keyword to be used; - b) a short description of the item; - c) the units to be used; - d) whether the item is Mandatory (M), Optional (O), or Conditional (C).
+Conditional indicates that the item is mandatory if specified conditions are met (e.g., providing all covariance matrix elements if any are provided). - 4.2.4.2 Only those keywords shown in Table 4-3 shall be used in OMM data. - NOTE Requirements relating to the keywords in Table 4-3 appear after the table.